vishallalge/Java-Spring-Framework-6-Spring-Boot-3-Spring-AI-Telusko/core-java.md

 ## Static Block -
 - A static block in Java is used to initialize static variables and runs once when the class is loaded, before the main() method.
 - It’s executed automatically by the JVM without creating any object.

+## this() & super() method -
+- this() calls another constructor in the same class and helps avoid code duplication.

+- super() calls a constructor from the parent class to reuse or initialize inherited properties.

+- Both must be the first statement in a constructor.

+## Final keyword -
+- Final keyword we can use with variable, method, and class.

+- Final Variable: Value cannot be changed (acts as a constant).

+- Final Method: Cannot be overridden by subclasses.

+- Final Class: Cannot be inherited (no subclass allowed).

+## Difference between Final and Static keywords -
+- final makes variables constant, methods non-overridable, and classes non-inheritable.

+- static makes variables and methods belong to the class, not to objects. (can access without any object).

+## Wrapper calss -
+- Wrapper class in Java is used to convert primitive data types into objects.
+Java provides a wrapper class for each primitive type, like int → Integer, char → Character, etc.

+- They are useful when:

+    - Working with collections like ArrayList (which only store objects),

+    - Using utility methods (e.g., Integer.parseInt()),

+    - Performing autoboxing (primitive to object) and unboxing (object to primitive) automatically.